Preventing Church Division Bible passage: Matt.16:18, IITim.2:14-25 (NIV)

 - Proper order

-When harmony exists in the church, it produces the following benefits:
+When harmony exists it mitigates division in the church, and produces the following benefits:

 Edification: